 Easy Pressure Cooker Spiced Black Beans (vegan)

-This is one of those Insta pot recipes that will be one of your favorite go-to vegan recipes.
-That’s because they are so easy to make and the result is the most flavorful, tasty black beans!
+A staple: This is one of those Insta Pot recipes that will be one of your favorite go-to vegan recipes.
+That’s because they are so easy to make, and the result is the most flavorful, tasty black beans!

 My Favorite Ways to Eat These Vegan Black Beans

-As a chip dip with guacamole, these beans are so tasty that eating them by the spoonful also works!
+Dip: As a chip dip with guacamole, these beans are so tasty that eating them by the spoonful also works!
+Also, I love making a vegan 7-layer dip with these beans.

-As a BBQ side, these beans are so good on their own as a healthy side dish.
+BBQ side dish: These beans are so good on their own as a healthy side dish.
 Who would have known that black beans would make a great side dish?

 The Ingredients

-Red onion: While you can certainly use white or yellow onion for this recipe, I enjoy the health benefits of red.
+Red onion: While you can certainly use white or yellow onion for this recipe, I enjoy the health benefits of red onion.
 Feel free to use whatever you have on hand.

 Jalapeno: Feel free to remove this ingredient if you are making the beans kid-friendly.
 To be honest, it doesn’t really make them spicy since you will be removing the seeds.
 It’s more about flavor here.